The Northern Cardinal, a frequent visitor to bird feeders, is one of the most admired backyard bird species.

 Baby Cardinals in Nest

-Each season the pair will try to raise two broods.
+Each season the pair will attempt to raise two broods.
 A new nest will be constructed for second broods by the female.
 The male continues to feed the

 first set for up to two weeks.
 During this time, the female will be incubating her second clutch.

-This will keep the male busy feeding her, and the first brood, and protecting their territory.
+This will keep the male busy feeding her, and the first brood, while still protecting their territory.

-Any males born this season will initially look like the female but by winter they will have the black mask and crest looking like their dads.
+Any males born this season will initially look like the female but by winter, they will have the more pronounced black mask, crest, and red feathers of adult males.

 Cardinals and Cowbirds